Ahsan-Shah056/StoreHub/README.md

 - Edit `database.py` to set your MySQL username, password, and database name (`store`).
 - Ensure MySQL server is running before launching the app.
 - All DB credentials are kept in code for simplicity; for production, use environment variables or a config file.

+## 🔐 Login System Setup

+The application now includes a secure login system with role-based access control:

+1. **Configure User Accounts:**
+   - Edit the `credentials.json` file to manage user accounts
+   - Each user entry requires a username, password, and role
+   - Example format:

+     ```json
+     {
+         "users": [
+             {"username": "manager1", "password": "password123", "role": "manager"},
+             {"username": "sales1", "password": "password123", "role": "salesperson"},
+             {"username": "inventory1", "password": "password123", "role": "inventory_manager"},
+             {"username": "account1", "password": "password123", "role": "accountant"},
+             {"username": "admin1", "password": "password123", "role": "store_admin"}
+         ]
+     }
+     ```

+2. **Role Permissions:**
+   - `manager`: Full access to all modules and features
+   - `salesperson`: Access to Sales module and Customer view
+   - `inventory_manager`: Access to Inventory and Suppliers modules
+   - `accountant`: Access to Reports module and read-only access to other data
+   - `store_admin`: Similar access to manager but focused on inventory and suppliers

+3. **Login and Logout:**
+   - When the application starts, users must log in with valid credentials
+   - The interface adapts based on the user's role, showing only relevant tabs and functions
+   - Users can log out securely using the logout button, which returns to the login screen
+   - All session data is cleared during logout for security

 ---